 Carolyn Burford died of hypoxic respiratory failure related to her asbestosis, a condition that — like mesothelioma and asbestos-related cancer — is caused by exposure to asbestos.
-Though a trial court dismissed the case her family filed against asbestosis based on lack of “proof of causation,” an appellate court reversed that decision, allowing the case to move forward.
+Though a trial court dismissed the case her family filed against Alcoa based on lack of “proof of causation,” an appellate court reversed that decision, allowing the case to move forward.

 Lawsuit Blames Exposure to Workplace Asbestos for Victim’s Death

 Mrs. Burford’s family filed a claim against Alcoa and other companies blaming them for her wrongful death, strict product liability, and negligence and stating that, like many mesothelioma victims, she suffered second-hand exposure to asbestos from laundering her husband’s work clothes every day.
-The company’s attorneys argued that there was no evidence of that rose to the level of “direct, scientifically reliable proof of causation” established by previous court decisions.
+The company’s attorneys argued that there was no evidence that rose to the level of “direct, scientifically reliable proof of causation” established by previous court decisions.

 Though the lower court granted the company’s request for dismissal from the case, the asbestosis victim’s family appealed that decision, saying that they had proved that more than a scintilla of evidence of direct scientifically reliable proof of causation had been presented and that the same mathematical equation used for mesothelioma should not be used for asbestosis.